| | |

 Ride the Peter Skene Ogden Trail

 The 8.4-mile Peter Skene Ogden Trail parallels Paulina Creek from Ogden Group Camp to Paulina Lake.
-It passes several beautiful waterfalls, volcano rock, and beautiful views.
+It passes several beautiful waterfalls, volcanic rock, and beautiful views.

 This is an uphill-only trail, so you either need to get shuttled to the start or take the fire road that parallels the trail back down.
 There is almost 2,200 feet of climbing, so this trail is only for those who like to pedal!